Aayush9266/havahavai/README.md

-# Hava Havai Shopping Cart Challenge
+# Hava Havai Shopping Cart

 A Flutter-based shopping cart application developed as part of the Hava Havai hiring challenge.
 This app features product listing with pagination, cart management, and price calculations with discounts.